-Some directory paths, file names, and indicator values in Table 1 contain spaces to allow the entries to fit in the table cells.
+Some directory paths, file names, and indicator values in Table 1 on page 25 contain spaces to allow the entries to fit in the table cells.
 The actual directory paths, file names, and indicator values do not contain spaces.

 The variable install_root represents the installation directory of WebSphere Process Server.
 The variable profile_root represents the root location of a profile.